Deputy press secretary substitutes for Spicer

 Spicer, who holds the rank of commander, joined the Navy Reserve in 1999 as a public affairs officer.
 He received a master's degree in 2012 from the Naval War College in Newport, Rhode Island, his home state.

-Huckabee Sanders also briefed reporters off-camera Thursday.
+Sanders also briefed reporters off-camera Thursday.

 "Sean is actually on Navy Reserve duty, so you guys are stuck with me -- today and tomorrow," she said.
 "So brace yourselves for a fun 24 hours."